mspnp/performance-optimization/ImproperInstantiation/docs/ImproperInstantiation.md

 Many .NET Framework libraries provide abstractions around external resources.
 Internally, these classes typically manage their own connections to these external resources, effectively acting as brokers that clients can use to request access to a resource.
 Examples of such classes frequently used by Azure applications include  `System.Net.Http.HttpClient` to communicate with a web service by using the HTTP protocol, `Microsoft.ServiceBus.Messaging.QueueClient` for posting and receiving messages to a Service Bus queue,  `Microsoft.Azure.Documents.Client.DocumentClient` for connecting to an Azure DocumentDB instance, and `StackExchange.Redis.ConnectionMultiplexer` for accessing Azure Redis Cache.

 These *broker* classes can be expensive to create.
 Instead, they are intended to be instantiated once and reused throughout the life of an application.
 However, it is common to misunderstand how these classes are intended to be used, and instead treat them as resources that should be acquired only as necessary and released quickly, as shown by the following code snippet that demonstrates the use of the `HttpClient` class in a web API controller.
-The `GetProductAsync` method retrieves product information from a remote service:
+The `GetProductAsync` method retrieves product information from a remote web service:

 **C# web API**
 ``` C#